 Early signs of Obsessive Compulsive Disorder

-OCD can often develop at a very young age, and in our experience it can be very important to 'catch the symptoms' early.
+OCD can often develop at a very young age, and in our experience, it can be essential to ‘catch the symptoms’ early.
 Children may be experiencing OCD without even knowing it.
 A common problem regarding children and emotional distress is that the child may not be able to articulate how they feel clearly.
-Watch out for signs of abnormal routines, or things taking longer than they should do.
-Depending on the child's age, many children suffer in silence due to peer pressure, bullying and the stigma that comes with having some form of emotional disorder.
+Watch out for signs of abnormal routines or things taking longer than they should.
+Depending on the child’s age, many children suffer in silence due to peer pressure, bullying, and the stigma of having some form of emotional disorder.

 Here are a few early signs that your child may be suffering from OCD:

-- Distress when a routine is interrupted or stopped
+- Distress is when a routine is interrupted or stopped.

-- Repeated behaviours which can appear to be unusual
+- Repeated behaviours that can appear to be unusual

 - Difficulty explaining why they feel like they ‘have’ to do their behaviours

-- Reassurance just isn’t enough, and the child may display an anxiety if they are not given enough reassurance
+- Reassurance isn’t enough, and the child may display anxiety if they are not given enough reassurance.

 Possible impacts of OCD on school life

-There can be vast differences in the way that OCD affects children, depending on the environment.
-For many children, OCD symptoms are more easily suppressed in school, however, this can be an exhausting and distracting process.
+There can be vast differences in how OCD affects children, depending on the environment.
+For many children, OCD symptoms are more easily suppressed in school.
+However, this can be an exhausting and distracting process.
 Look out for some of the following behaviours when trying to recognize if your child has OCD.
 Many parents begin researching treatment when their child’s performance at school becomes hindered by their OCD symptoms.

-- Low self-esteem: Children commonly recognize that their thoughts and behaviours are different to others around them, which can lead to low self esteem.
+- Low self-esteem: Children commonly recognize that their thoughts and behaviours are different from others around them, leading to low self-esteem.

-- An inability to concentrate on relevant school work: Reoccurring intrusive thoughts can make it extremely difficult for children to concentrate when in school.
-Delays in submitting work, actively taking part in class or being unable to finish homework are al indicators that OCD may be prevalent.
+- An inability to concentrate on relevant schoolwork: Reoccurring intrusive thoughts can make it extremely difficult for children to concentrate when in school.
+Delays in submitting work, actively taking part in a class, or being unable to finish homework are all indicators that OCD may be prevalent.

 How can our program help children and teenagers with OCD?